Rotate all pages in a file by 180 degrees import pikepdf with pikepdf.Pdf.open('test.pdf') as my_pdf: for page in my_pdf.pages: page.Rotate = 180 my_pdf.save('test-rotated.pdf')

 Copy pages from one PDF into another

-Extract content from a PDF such as text or images
+Extract content from a PDF such as images

 Replace content, such as replacing an image without altering the rest of the file